jokecamp/jokecamp.com/_posts/2017-03-17-powershell-script-dynamically-set-dotnet-assebmly-versions.md

 ---
 author: Joe Kampschmidt
-comments: true
+comments: false
 layout: post
-slug: powerhsell-script-dynamically-set-dotnet-assebmly-versions
+slug: powershell-script-dynamically-set-dotnet-assebmly-versions
-title: Powerhsell script to dynamically set .NET Assembly/DLL versions for git
+title: Powershell script to dynamically set .NET Assembly/DLL versions for git
-desc: 'A build server powerhsell script to dynamically set C# .NET Assembly and DLL versions using git tags for automated build dll versioning'
+desc: 'A build server powershell script to dynamically set C# .NET Assembly and DLL versions using git tags for automated build dll versioning'
 tags:
 - devops
 - powershell
 ---

 How can you dynamically set a C# .net project assembly (dll) version attributes on a build server specifially for git version control?